Creative city: The emergence of the creative economy and creative class

-Critics argue that the creative city idea has now become a catch-all phrase in danger of losing its meaning and in danger of hollowing out by general overuse of the word ‘creative’ as applied to people, activities, organizations, urban neighborhoods or cities that objectively are not especially creative.
+Critics argue that the creative city idea has now become a catch-all phrase in danger of losing its meaning and in danger of hollowing out by general overuse of the word 'creative' as applied to people, activities, organizations, urban neighbourhoods or cities that objectively are not especially creative.
 Cities still tend to restrict its meaning to the arts and cultural activities within the creative economy professions, calling any cultural plan a creative city plan, when such activities are only one aspect of a community's creativity.
 There is a tendency for cities to adopt the term without thinking through its real organizational consequences and the need to change their mindset.
-The creativity implied in the term, the creative city, is about lateral and integrative thinking in all aspects of city planning and urban development, placing people, not infrastructure, at the center of planning processes.
+The creativity implied in the term, the creative city, is about lateral and integrative thinking in all aspects of city planning and urban development, placing people, not infrastructure, at the centre of planning processes.

-The original Creative City vision of Landry has been almost entirely superseded by a Florida-based vision framed by economic innovation and its requisite skilled labor.
-The Creative City in many places has become a business project, not a framework for total urban policy transformation.
-It has scaled down its expectations, and no longer demands that urban policy develop a creative imagination.
-The “thesis” can be implemented as strategy without unsettling too many ruling assumptions on the role of cities in the global economic order.
-The debate about creative city still contains the two strands - the more holistic notion of comprehensive urban creativity and those that deem that the creative economy largely represents what a creative city is.
+Landry's original Creative City vision, focused on holistic urban transformation, has yielded to a Florida-centric model prioritizing economic innovation and its skilled workforce.
+This shift has reduced the Creative City to a mere business tool, a far cry from its initial ambition to reshape urban policy.
+Now, the "thesis" is palatable to existing power structures, neatly fitting into the global economic order.
+Yet, the debate simmers on.
+While some cling to the holistic vision of city-wide creativity, others equate the Creative City solely with the economic engine of the creative class.